dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/quickstart-v1/tutorial.md

 Depending on your needs, here are some common next steps:

-- I want to just start writing: The easiest way to just start writing is by [creating a daily journal note](command:dendron.createDailyJournalNote) ([docs](https://wiki.dendron.so/notes/ogIUqY5VDCJP28G3cAJhd))
+- I want to **start writing**: [Create a daily journal note](command:dendron.createDailyJournalNote) ([docs](https://wiki.dendron.so/notes/ogIUqY5VDCJP28G3cAJhd))

-- I want to use templates: Use the [Appy Template](https://wiki.dendron.so/notes/ftohqknticu6bw4cfmzskq6) command to apply [templates](https://wiki.dendron.so/notes/861cbdf8-102e-4633-9933-1f3d74df53d2) to existing notes
+- I want to **use templates**: Use the [Appy Template](https://wiki.dendron.so/notes/ftohqknticu6bw4cfmzskq6) command to apply [templates](https://wiki.dendron.so/notes/861cbdf8-102e-4633-9933-1f3d74df53d2) to existing notes

-- I want to do a longer tutorial: Check out our [5min tutorial to explore more of Dendron's functionality](https://wiki.dendron.so/notes/678c77d9-ef2c-4537-97b5-64556d6337f1/)
+- I want to do a **longer tutorial**: Check out our [5min tutorial to explore more of Dendron's functionality](https://wiki.dendron.so/notes/678c77d9-ef2c-4537-97b5-64556d6337f1/)

-- I want to implement a particular workflow(eg. zettelkasten): Check out community [workflow guides](https://wiki.dendron.so/notes/9313b845-d9bf-42c9-aad1-0da34794ce26)
+- I want to **implement a particular workflow** (bullet journal, zettelkasten, etc): Check out community [workflow guides](https://wiki.dendron.so/notes/9313b845-d9bf-42c9-aad1-0da34794ce26)

-- I want to use Dendron for managing my tasks and todos: See the [Getting Things Done (GTD), Bullet Journaling, and Other Task Management Workflows](https://wiki.dendron.so/notes/ordz7r99w1v099v14hrwgnp) for how the founder of Dendron uses it to manage his work.
+- I want to use Dendron for **tasks and todos**: See the [Getting Things Done (GTD), Bullet Journaling, and Other Task Management Workflows](https://wiki.dendron.so/notes/ordz7r99w1v099v14hrwgnp) for how the founder of Dendron uses it to manage his work.

-- I want to dive deeper into Dendron: See [next steps](https://wiki.dendron.so/notes/TflY5kn29HOLpp1pWT9tP) for longer walkthroughs and advanced functionality!
+- I want to explore **advanced features**: See [next steps](https://wiki.dendron.so/notes/TflY5kn29HOLpp1pWT9tP) for longer walkthroughs and advanced functionality!

+- I want to start clean with a **new vault at a custom location**: Run [Dendron: Initialize Workspace](command:dendron.initWS) from the command prompt (or click this link) to start from a clean slate

 > Coming from Obsidian?
 Click [here](command:dendron.importObsidianPod) to import your Obsidian notes (or any markdown notes) into Dendron to see how they look.